Anton Anderson -

-My name is Anton (Antonio) Anderson, and I am running to be your next representative on the Altadena Town Council.
+My name is Anton (Antonio) Anderson, and I have been elected to be one of your representatives on the Altadena Town Council.
 I am excited to represent census tract 4610, which is a portion of Altadena that includes a vibrant mix of residents and businesses.
 Professionally, as a technology strategy consultant, I find myself often championing small businesses, and I want to see our local businesses thrive even as we retain the core residential nature of our town.
 I am an Altadena native, and as your representative, I will work to ensure all our voices are heard.

 What is my connection to Altadena?